perikarya/praiseme/README.md

 ```

 <h1>usage</h1>
-<b>praiseme(praisefor):</b> print a short message of praise, and specify what to praise for. will return a generic message of praisefor is left blank. <br><br>
+<b>praiseme(praisefor):</b> print a short message of praise, and specify what to praise for. will return a generic message if praisefor is unspecified. <br><br>

-<b>praiseme_graphics(praisefor, colour1, colour2):</b> show the user a message of praise. change the text and background colours using colour1 and colour2, or leave blank for black and white.
+<b>praiseme_graphics(praisefor, colour1, colour2):</b> show the user a message of praise. change the text and background colours using colour1 and colour2, or leave blank for default to black and white.

 <h1>examples</h1>